sergehas/angular-16-material-demos/README.md

 ### add new shared module (if not exist)

-add a `shared` module : `ng generate module shared`
+If you don't plan to use recommened standalone component, add a `shared` module : `ng generate module shared`

 ### add new shared component

-add a component in `shared` folder : `ng generate component shared/components/table-expandable-rows -m shared`
+add a component in `shared` folder/module : `ng generate component shared/components/table-expandable-rows -m shared`

+or (for standalone component)

+add a component in `shared` folder : `ng generate component shared/components/table-expandable-rows`

 ---